 What I’m looking for: I’m looking for the opportunity to have decision authority on technical feasibility, in coordination with customers, sales and marketing, and engineering.
 I want to help create customer update notices, so they know when changes to products are made.
 I also want to be engaged with the product team, this way, together, we can coordinate efforts to improve systems based on market demands.

-My education: I have a BS in mechanical engineer, but others like me hold majors in other engineering disciplines or have gotten comparable training.
+My education: I have a BS in mechanical engineering, but others like me hold majors in other engineering disciplines or have gotten comparable training.
 Most pump applications engineers have several years of professional experience.
 Occasionally I’ve been asked if I have master’s degree.
 I have strong analytical skills.
 I’m told I have analytical skills and independent-time and project-management skills.
 I have excellent knowledge of MS Office, Pardot and Salesforce.
 Some of the best training I received was mentoring from the product engineers and time spent in the test laboratory to understand how the products work.
 The training period lasts six months to a full year.

 Where I work: I work on various types of pumps and related equipment, including booster pumps, sewage pumps, rainwater harvesting pumps and agricultural dirty and clean water systems.
 There are some hotspots throughout the United States where my skills are more needed than others, but you can find me anywhere, really.
 Some favorite places are Pennsylvania, Texas, the West Coast, and the South.
 Site visits will be required from time to time to troubleshoot customer problems or to deliver or pick-up components.